wp-plugins/wishpond-social-campaigns/readme.txt

 > Run Social Contests & Promotions on your Wordpress site & Facebook Page.
 This plugin works great with the [Facebook Ads](http://wordpress.org/plugins/facebook-ads/ "Create Facebook Ads for your wordpress with one button") and the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") plugins to get more leads and improved conversion rates on your site.

 Run Social Contests & Promotions on your Wordpress site & Facebook Page.
 Run Sweepstakes, Photo Contests and more with one easy plugin.
-Some of our customers boast over **30,000 leads in 6 weeks**.

 This plugin lets you have access to the Wishpond Social Contests right from your wordpress admin.